rogenaantony/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-prints “Hello, World”, followed by a new line
+prints “Hello, World”, followed by a new line\n